richardgohcr/richardgohcr.github.io/README.md

-# RichardGohCR
+# RichardGohCR.com V1.0
-My Personal Website made in vanilla HTML & CSS
+The first version of my personal website made entirely from scratch using vanilla HTML & CSS.